 The second class of content we consider concerns annotations, which may be either produced by human users, possibly with the help of some tools, or by automated modules (e.g. recognizing named entities within a document).
 For simplicity, we consider that all annotations have been brought to an RDF format.
 Thus, the basic unit of content here is a triple t=(s, p, o), specifying the value o of property p for the resource s.
-We assume triples are serialized following the XML syntax for RDF [15].
+We assume triples are serialized following the XML syntax for RDF [6].
+As customary in RDF, s, p and o range over the set of all URIs, plus the set of String values in the case of o.

-For instance, let us consider how user Bob at peer p_1 in Fig. 1 produces the new annotation rdf{anno} .
-Assume Bob discovers the $xml{article}$ published by Alice at p_4 and decides to annotate the body of the article as being "interesting".
+For instance, let us consider how user Bob at peer $p_1$ in Fig. 1 produces the new annotation $rdf{anno}$ .
+Assume Bob discovers the $xml{article}$ published by Alice at $p_4$ and decides to annotate the body of the article as being "interesting".
 Bob also suggests another article (article2.xml), which he finds related.
 The corresponding RDF annotation appears in Fig. 3, together with the author's (i.e., Bob's) profile.

-2.2 Peer-to-peer views in AnnoVIP
+B. Peer-to-peer views in AnnoVIP